natashajoann/Portfolio/_posts/2020-06-24-how-to-stay-productive-on-the-road.md

 &nbsp;

 If you're an digital nomad and have clients on different time zones, try to put yourself on their workday schedule.
-I know some designers who stick to a New York time zone no matter where in the world they are--yes, even if it means waking up at 5am to "start the day".&nbsp;
+I know some designers who stick to a New York time zone no matter where in the world they are–yes, even if it means waking up at 5am to "start the day".&nbsp;

 &nbsp;